digipres/workbench/src/dataflows/cul.md

 start sup@rr "Supplementary Material In Reading Rooms" [0,2]
 """
 This source of digital content comes from supplemental material alongside Ph.D. theses.

-Supplemental Thesis Carriers Spreadsheet Shared spreadsheet
 """

-move sup@rr sup@rrbox "Place Media In\nDigital Carrier Box"@E
+start rec@supspread
 """
+A shared spreadsheet is used to coordinate the handling of supplementary material.
+"""

+derive rec@supspread iar@supspread "Add Entry\nFor Carrier"@N
+"""
+A basic record and an identifier associated with the thesis is recorded in the shared spreadsheet.
+This identifier can then be used in the Transfer Service Data Tracker.
+"""

+move sup@rr sup@rrbox "Place Media In\nDigital Carrier Box"@E@0.6
+"""
-The reading room staff label the media with an identifier associated with the thesis and place them in a dedicated carrier box.
-This identifier can then be used in the Transfer Service Data Tracker, with multiple media items being identified by a trailing <tt>_1/_2/</tt>etc.
+The reading room staff label the media with the thesis identifier (with multiple media items being identified by a trailing <tt>_1/_2/</tt>etc.) and place them in a dedicated carrier box.
 """
 move sup@rrbox sup@shelf "Transfer\nCarrier Box"
 """The Reading Room carrier box is transferred to the shelves of the Transfer Lab."""